yunus-decathlon/t2v-transformers-models/README.md

+From [here](https://github.com/weaviate/t2v-transformers-models), with added support for Apple Silicon (MPS).
+Inference is at least one order of magnitude faster with MPS.

-To run locally with MPS support:
+To run locally:

-Install dependencies and serve module:
+### Install dependencies and serve module:
 ```
 conda env create --name weaviate
 conda activate weaviate
 pip install -r requirements.txt
 uvicorn app:app --host 0.0.0.0 --port 8082
 ```
+The module itself can't be dockerized, because MPS is not available inside the VM that is used by Docker for Mac.
+If you run the main Weaviate instance inside Docker, you have to pass the module address to the Weviate instance like this: `http://host.docker.internal:8082`.

-Docker-compose.yml to run weviate with this module:
+### Example docker-compose.yml to run weviate with this module:
 ```
 version: '3.9'
 services: